spalacios23/spalacios23/README.md

 - 👋 Hi, I’m @spalacios23
-Former ASPIRE Intern at @johnshopkinsapl and current SWE at @Deloitte
+Former ASPIRE Intern at @johnshopkinsapl and current SWE intern at @Deloitte

 Experience with Python and Java.